Eknath001/PersonalShowcase/replit.md

-# Alex Rivera Portfolio Website
+# Eknath Changade Portfolio Website

 ## Overview

-This is a modern, responsive portfolio website built for Alex Rivera, a full-stack developer.
-The application showcases professional experience, skills, projects, and provides a contact form for potential clients or employers.
+This is a modern, responsive portfolio website built for Eknath Changade, a Java Developer and Web Developer.
+The application showcases his educational background, technical skills, interests, and provides a contact form for potential opportunities.
 It's built as a full-stack application with a React frontend and Express.js backend.

 ## User Preferences